 Liquid crystal display or, in short form, we can say LCD is probably the most common projection technology along with DLP.
 It is a widely used transmission projection technology that is found in projectors in all price ranges, whether it is budget or projector costing above $1000.
 They are pretty inexpensive in comparison to their competitors, and the main reason lies in the usage of static parts.

-Unlike the DLP projector that has many moving parts, LCD projection technology incorporates three LCD panels, and each of them represents a primary color, which is blue, red, and green.
+Unlike the DLP projector which has many moving parts, LCD projection technology incorporates three LCD panels, and each of them represents a primary color, which is blue, red, and green.
 It follows a simple projection process where all the panels are simultaneously utilized for projection, and in this manner, they produce an image with the proper color.

 How does It serve As A Better Option?

 Even though it may not have a high color accuracy like DLP or LCoS but the simultaneous passage of light assists the projector to generate great shades.
 Moreover, it can cover a wide color gamut that results in natural output in the color quality.
-The images are more relaxed and sharp rather than being robust.
+The images are more relaxed and sharp rather than robust.

 There is a reason that is widely used in outdoor projectors, and it is mainly due to the higher lumens they have on offer.
 Most of the 3LCD projectors tend to offer better brightness than others, and it is not only due to high lumens, but they utilize the light source in a better manner.
 You may want to read our post, “How Many Lumens for Outdoor Projector?”

 From mere XGA native resolution to Full HD, LCD projection is used for producing excellent image quality whether you want to use it for entertainment or presentation.
 The clarity it has on offer is simply fantastic, and it keeps the visuals and data images clear even in ambient light.
 With excellent clarity, it also provides a terrific visual experience by minimizing rainbow artifacts, which is a predominant problem in DLP units.

 However, the issue that will bother you a lot is motion blur, especially when you are watching faced-paced action scenes.
-Not only it loses clarity, but some budget LCD projector often ruins the whole visual quality.
+Not only does it lose clarity, but some budget LCD projector often ruins the whole visual quality.
 Another major issue that often comes up in this type is the ghost effect, where the LCD tends to retain the old image over a newly projected image.

 It generally happens when the bulbs reach their end of lifespan and sometimes due to poor analog transmission.
 Wire effect is another drawback that you will have to face if you go for LCD projectors.
 Maintenance is a common problem faced by many users, and if you don’t clean the filters frequently, then the dust will appear in the form of dots on the output.
 The accumulation of dust often leads to a burning or burning effect and causes the lamp to lower its lifespan.